What is Liability Insurance Coverage

 • $20,000 for property damage.

-Keep in mind, liability insurance does not cover your own costs for personal injuries or property damage.
-For that, you would have to purchase collision and comprehensive coverage.
-While collision and comprehensive car insurance are optional and not required in Illinois, in order to comply with state auto insurance laws you must have BOTH:
+Keep in mind, liability insurance does not cover your own costs for personal injuries or property damage when you cause an accident.
+For that, you would have to purchase collision coverage for repairs and use your health insurance or add some form of additional medical coverage.
+Collision and medical coverage car insurance are optional and not required in Illinois, but in order to comply with state auto insurance laws you must have both:

 • Liability insurance.

-This is without exception.
-In Illinois, you must also carry uninsured and underinsured motorist bodily injury coverage to help cover injuries to you and/or your passengers involved in a car accident with an uninsured driver (or a driver whose auto insurance limits are not adequate to cover your costs).
-You’re required to have the following minimum limits for uninsured/ underinsured motorist bodily injury coverage:
+Uninsured and underinsured motorist bodily injury coverage helps cover injuries to you and/or your passengers involved in a car accident with an uninsured driver (or a driver whose auto insurance limits are not adequate to cover your costs).
+You are required to have the following minimum limits for uninsured/ underinsured motorist bodily injury coverage:

 • $25,000 per person.